 , and soft tissue stabilization.
 Technical applications include e-textiles, high-strength tethers, and coalescer fabrics.

 Knitting creates a construction by interlocking a series of loops of one or more yarns.
 Common knitting methods include warp knitting and weft knitting.
 Warp knitting creates versatile geometric structures that exhibit controlled elasticity in both directions within limits and dimensional stability.
-Weft knitting enables biomedical structures that have controlled thickness (using a wide variety of materials), consistent pore size and shape, and excellent elongation and recovery.
+Weft knitting enables biomedical structures to have controlled thickness (using a wide variety of materials), consistent pore size and shape, and excellent elongation and recovery.
 Key characteristics of knitted textiles include stretch/controlled elongation, conformability, and controlled pore size.
 They also provide bulk and are lightweight.

 Knitted medical applications include surgical meshes,

 , adhesion barriers, abdominal wall repair, and cranial facial repair.
 Technical applications include antenna mesh

 Braided medical applications include sutures, stents